sgmurphy/wordpress-plugins/wp-file-upload/readme.txt

 == Changelog ==

+= 4.24.10 =
+* corrected bug where FTP uploads where all rejected after release of version 4.24.9 due to fail of MIME type check

 = 4.24.9 =
 * verified compatibility with Wordpress version 6.6.1
 * limited the number of whitelisted extensions to those having an associated MIME type, in order to avoid XSS attacks